Research Units Research Programmes In focus Staff Organization Mission and Tasks History Jobs and career WSL-Führungen Contact and maps Key figures

 Forest Protection SLF avalanche warnings Natural hazards warnings Expertise and advice Monitoring Data sets Events Publications Library Products WSL Junior

-2015 Annual report
+2016 Annual report

 Facts and figures

 The number of publications is a key factor in research.
-There are three types of publication: Institute for Scientific Information (or ISI-indexed) publications, reviewed non-ISI-indexed publications and implementation publications.
+There are three types of publication: Institute for Scientific Information (or ISI-indexed) publications, reviewed non-ISI-indexed publications and outreach publications.
 ISI-indexed publications are scientific peer-reviewed articles in journals that are indexed in an international database and bibliometrically analysed.